simp/pupmod-simp-simp_apache/REFERENCE.md

 Data type: `Array[String]`

-This directive can be used to control which versions of the SSL/TLS protocol will be accepted in new connections
+This directive can be used to control which versions of the SSL/TLS protocol will be accepted in new connections.

 Default value: ['TLSv1','TLSv1.1','TLSv1.2']